Join 4-H

 Interested in learning more?

 Joining a 4-H club in Fond du Lac County is a wonderful opportunity for your family to explore new interests, build friendships, and be part of a supportive community.
 With several clubs to choose from, you have the freedom to find one that truly fits your needs!
-Each club has its own unique personality—varying in size, meeting location, and activities—so attending a meeting or chatting with a club leader can help you get a feel for the best fit.
-Consider things like club traditions, family involvement, available project leaders, and membership fees (usually $0–$10 per member annually).
-To make the process even easier, helpful enrollment guides are available, and 4-H Educator Tracy Keifenheim is happy to assist you in finding the perfect club.
+To make the process even easier, 4-H Educator Tracy Keifenheim is happy to assist you in finding the perfect club.
 We can’t wait to welcome you into the 4-H program!

 After visiting a 4-H club you like, tell the general leader that you have decided to join their club.
+All new and re-enrolling 4-H members need to complete enrollment online to indicate which club you belong to and which projects you will enroll in.
 Download instructions on how to complete the online enrollment.

 A 4-H project is an educational opportunity for youth to explore and express their individual interests.
 4-H members commit to one or more projects annually, and work individually or with a project leader to gain new knowledge and increase their skill level.
-With over 75 projects to choose from, there is something for everyone!
+With nearly 100 projects to choose from – from Visual Arts to Outdoor Recreation, Animals to LEGO, Foods & Nutrition to Shooting Sports – there is something for everyone!

 The more you get involved with 4-H, the more you will get out of 4-H in terms of skills, friends, opportunities, and fun!
 Attend monthly club meetings to learn about local and club events.
 Read 4-H Fridays to learn about county, state, and national events.